hanggrian/IIT-CS425/assignments/homework1_3.md

 ![Screenschot for answer 9.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/sailing-db/9.png)

+## Problem 10

-## 10. For all reservations, get the name of the sailor, along with the day and name of the boat booked.
+> For all reservations, get the name of the sailor, along with the day and name of the boat booked.

 ```sql
 SELECT `Sname`, `Day`, `Bname`